HakikiAhmedDjeber/HakikiAhmedDjeber/README.md

 - 👋 Hi, I’m @HakikiAhmedDjeber
 - 👀 I’m interested in frontend development
-- 🌱 I’m currently learning javascript
+- 🌱 I’m currently working with React
 - 📫 How to reach me hakikiahmeddjeber@gmail.com

 <!---